FacilityApi/FacilityApi.github.io/docs/spec.md

 #### Path Fields

-If `from: path` is used on a request field, the field comes from the method path, which must contain the field name in braces.
+If `from: path` is used on a request field, the field comes from the HTTP path of the method, which must contain the field name in braces.
 (Response fields cannot be path fields.)

-If the name of a request field without a `from` parameter is found in the path, it is assumed to be a path field, so `from: path` is rarely used explicitly.
+If the name of a request field without a `from` parameter is found in the path, it is assumed to be a path field, so `from: path` never needs to be used explicitly.

 For example, a `getWidget` method might have a `/widgets/{id}` path and a corresponding `id` request field.